 Information Sheet for New Home Builders – Possible Effects of Strikes on New Home Construction

-For inquiries related to freehold and condo units:
+For inquiries on strike-related delays for freehold and condo units, please contact:

 Trudy Napoleone